-Logan Larson (b.1994) is an award winning classical music composer originally from Waukee, Iowa.
-He received his B.A. in Music at Luther College (’16), his M.M. in Composition at the University of Kansas (’18), and is currently pursuing his D.M.A. in Composition at the University of Miami.
-He has primarily studied composition with Brooke Joyce, Forrest Pierce, and Dorothy Hindman, but has also studied with Melinda Wagner and Christopher Theofanidis during their Distinguished Composer in Residencies at the University of Miami.
-His compositions have premiered on three continents including North America, Europe, and Australia.
-His music has been performed widely across the Midwestern United States, as well as in cities such as Toronto, Canada;Trieste, Italy; and Queensland, Australia.
+Logan Larson (b.1994) is an award-winning classical music composer, vocalist, EDM producer, and educator originally from Des Moines, Iowa.
+He received his D.M.A. in Composition at the University of Miami (’21), M.M. in Composition at the University of Kansas (’18), and B.A. in Music at Luther College (’16).
+He primarily studied composition with Brooke Joyce, Forrest Pierce, Dorothy Hindman, and Lansing McLoskey, but also studied with George Lewis, Melinda Wagner, Christopher Theofanidis, and Tania León during their Distinguished Composer in Residencies at the University of Miami.
+He currently teaches at Mississippi State University.